Articles by City & Category

 Enjoy 360 Degree Views at Reunion Tower GeO-Deck

 Take in all the Dallas, Texas, tourist attractions at once from 470 feet above the ground.
 The GeO-Deck at the Reunion Tower lets you explore the city in all directions.
 It's the perfect place to take a selfie.
 Or just relax and enjoy the view.

 There's no bad season to visit Dallas, but average weather reports mention year-round clouds and winter winds.
 Try to visit the tower on a clear day for the best view, and watch out for inclement weather, which may cause the tower to close.

-> Dig deep into twenty-first-century history at the George W. Bush Presidential Library and Museum.
+Dig deep into twenty-first-century history at the George W. Bush Presidential Museum.
 There's ample material about the 43rd presidency and the eight years of Bush's two terms.
 But the absolute can't-miss exhibit covers the most important event of the Bush presidency: the 9/11 terrorist attacks.

-> You can also explore artifacts of Bush's presidency, including many gifts from international leaders to the United States.
+You can also explore artifacts of Bush's presidency, including many gifts from international leaders to the United States.
 Or get a taste of life in the White House with unique behind-the-scenes displays and a replica of the Bush Oval Office.
 You'll also discover other contemporary pieces and temporary exhibits.

 While you're in the neighborhood, take a walk through Native Texas Park on the grounds of the Bush Center.
 With more than 600,000 square feet of green space, the park restores a piece of the native prairie to tourist attractions in Dallas.

 Learn From Educational Displays at the Dallas Holocaust and Human Rights Museum

 Few Dallas itinerary stops are more important than the Dallas Holocaust and Human Rights Museum.
 It reminds us of the importance of tolerance and humanity; the repercussions when fundamental human rights are ignored are too terrible.